 Chambers also annually participates in a number of charity sporting events, including football, softball and the London Legal Support Trust’s London Legal Walk.
 This year, due to social distancing measures, the London Legal Support Trust replaced their usual London Legal Walk with a virtual 10,000 steps challenge.
 We had a lot of fun training for this event (as evidenced in our video below).
 Fundraising is more critical than ever as agencies work hard on preventing homelessness, resolving debt, gaining care for the elderly and fighting exploitation during the COVID-19 outbreak.
 Please take a few minutes to watch our training video to see how Keating came together virtually in support and raised £1,242.50.

 While we have been working from home, Keating has donated the money we would normally spend on fruit for Chambers to contribute to Fresh Fruit Daily’s fantastic initiative to deliver fruit to hospitals, care centres, food banks and many other organisations, who have been tragically affected by COVID-19.
 This small family business are continuing to deliver fruit to vulnerable people throughout the pandemic and we are proud to be supporting them.

 Upon hearing that some criminal sets had no choice but to withdraw pupillage offers for this September due to financial pressure as a result of the impact of COVID-19, our Executive Committee voted in August to provide funding of £20,000 towards a withdrawn pupillage this September.
 More details can be found here.

 Equality & Diversity

 We aim to be at the forefront of gender diversity.
 We have a high percentage of females in Chambers, across barristers and staff, including a high proportion of female silks currently at 21%.
-We are hosting our “Women at the Commercial Bar” event, for the fourth year running, on 3 December 2020.
-This year it will be held virtually with keynote speeches from Lady Justice Carr DBE and Mrs Justice O’Farrell DBE, together with short talks from female barristers of various levels of seniority.
+Every year we host a “Women at the Commercial Bar” event.
+Last years’ event, on 3 December 2021, was held virtually with keynote speeches from Lady Justice Carr DBE and Mrs Justice O’Farrell DBE, together with short talks from female barristers of various levels of seniority.
 More information can be found here.